-A number of studies have shown that tannins can affect ruminal methane formation, however, the efficacy of the tannins depends on the plant source and the type in which it is present.
-Recent studies have shown that the condensed tannins present in sainfoin reduce methane production.
+A number of studies have shown that tannins can affect ruminal methane formation, however, the efficacy of the tannins depends on the plant source and the type.
+Recent studies have shown that the condensed tannins present in sainfoin can reduce methane production.